Buying a House Not Married? How to Protect Yourself

 Asset and liability management

-Understanding both the asset and liability sides of co-ownership is crucial.
+Understanding both sides of co-ownership is crucial.
 Partners need to know who owns what and who owes what.
 If a mortgage or other liability is in one person's name, they may bear a disproportionate risk.
-Similarly, if the property title is in one person's name, the other may not be a legal co-owner.
+If the property title is in one person's name, the other may not be a legal co-owner.
+Different types of participation, such as co-owners, co-borrowers, occupants, non-occupant investors, co-signers, and creditors, carry distinct rights, responsibilities, and risks.

 Finances